NVIDIA-Merlin/HugeCTR/onnx_converter/README.md

 * dense_model (string): the file of the dense weights for the HugeCTR model.

-* convert_embedding (bolean): whether to convert the sparse embeddings for the HugeCTR model (optional).
+* convert_embedding (boolean): whether to convert the sparse embeddings for the HugeCTR model (optional).

 * sparse_models (List[str]): the files of the sparse embeddings for the HugeCTR model (optional).